Jakomaro/takeaway/readme.md

 1. Go
 2. Postgres
 3. Docker
-4. Kubernetes
+4. Kubernetes   To learn
-5. Prometheus
+5. Prometheus   To learn
-6. Grafana
+6. Grafana      To learn
-7. Jaeger
+7. Jaeger       To learn
 8. ELK Stack